samuelmullin/sparkfun-inventors-kit-nerves/README.md

 export MIX_TARGET=rpi0
 ```

-Finally, we will hop into our project directory, install our project dependencies, generate a firmware and burn that firmware to an attached SD card.
+The first time around we will need to burn the firmware directly to an attached SD card.
+After this initial burn, we can burn the SD card while it's inserted into the running nerves device.

 ```bash
 mix firmware